Find a Sample Maker That Shares Your Vision

 Share Your Vision Clearly (With Sketches)

 The more prepared you are when you start working with your sample maker, the better.
-If you already have patterns and a tech pack, they can give you clearer guidance and shorter lead times.
+If you already have patterns and a tech pack, they can give you more straightforward guidance and shorter lead times.

-As a rule of thumb, smaller runs can get away with less stringent planning.
-But you should come to meetings with your sample maker equipped with every possible aid to their understanding of your vision, audience, and process.
+Smaller runs can get away with less stringent planning as a rule of thumb.
+But it would be best if you came to meetings with your sample maker equipped with every possible aid to their understanding of your vision, audience, and process.
 Again, it’s a collaboration; help them help you.

 How To Request Clothing Samples